supervisely/docs/neural-networks/model-evaluation-benchmark/object-detection.md

 ## Classification Accuracy

-We also measure the classification accuracy of our detectors.
+We additionally measure the classification accuracy of an object detection model.
 This metric represents the percentage of correctly labeled instances among all correctly localized bounding boxes (where the IoU for each box is greater than 0.5, regardless of class).
-Classification accuracy tells us: If the model correctly identifies the location of objects in an image, how often does it assign the right label to them?
+Classification accuracy tells us: When a model correctly identifies the location of objects in an image, how often does it assign the right label to these objects?

 The formula for classification accuracy is: